 Get off the bus by the church of St Mary the Virgin (13th century; look out for the graves of Darwin’s family) and walk east past the George and Dragon pub on Cudham Rd.
 The walk starts with the marked footpath heading south off Cudham Rd just past the cute Christmas Tree Farm.
 This footpath is signposted to Biggin Hill and Luxted, and is by a brick wall – do not take the footpath signposted to Cudham a bit further on (another fine walk but not now!)
 (Point 1).
-Follow the path, with the enclosures of the farm on your right.
-There is a driveway on your left (ignore it).
-Stop and admire the donkeys if you will, then, just after the final enclosure, follow the path to the right, diagonally across a field of grasses to a clump of trees where you’ll see Downe House a few hundred metres in front of you.
+Follow the fenced-in path (such a shame, the path beautifully traversed these meadows diagonally until December 2022 but now there are sheep in the fields and walkers are hemmed in on a path around the edges of the fields), with the enclosures of Christmas Tree farm on your right.

-The path now takes you diagonally left towards a farmhouse (Point 2) – ignore the marked footpath off to the right towards Downe House.
-At the farmhouse, ignore another footpath sign pointing back towards Downe House and continue past the Stable Cottage sign towards the house, skirting it and taking the path that heads south (right) just in front of it (another slightly hidden ‘footpath’ sign guides you) and go past a monkey puzzle tree while walking over a surfaced drive.
+The fenced-in path (with Down House across the road to the right) soon reaches a tarmaced driveway leading to a farmhouse (Point 2).
+At the farmhouse, ignore another footpath sign pointing back towards Down House and continue past the Stable Cottage sign towards the house, skirting it and taking the path that heads south (right) just in front of it (another slightly hidden ‘footpath’ sign guides you) and go past a monkey puzzle tree while walking over a surfaced drive.

 Follow the edge of a field to the left (east) then right (south).
 At Point 3 take the path heading east (left, heading away from Down House) at the intersection of footpaths heading towards woods between hedgerows.